 In reaching the pinnacle of her Browns experience, Erin was approached by Avenue32 co-founder Roberta Benteler about a 3D online shopping street concept, a bit like a video game.
 It was so ahead of its time the tech just wasn't ready yet.
 However, this didn't stop the two of them from building a phenomenally successful online website showcasing and launching emerging brands offering a customer journey that had their competitors racing to replicate.

-Erin shares how her experience working with the multi-talented visionary Tom Ford led to her started her own consultancy realising she could take her 20 years experience and her network to small businesses who could never afford her but would benefit from her help.
+Erin shares how her experience working with the multi-talented visionary Tom Ford led to her started her own consultancy realising she could take her 20 years of experience and her network to small businesses that could never afford her but would benefit from her help.
 It has been fascinating to hear how Lisou has smashed its sales targets by 400% and to dive into the nuances of driving online engagement and conversion by harnessing the power and presence of the voice behind the brand.